EangJS/FridgeThermometer/README.md

 - Daily reports of abnormal temperatures are also sent daily Uses the google sheets API to directly update google sheets for temperature logging hourly

+# Getting started
+##
+1. Clone this repositry to the home directory of the device
+2. Copy T_log.json, logs.json, and all .sh files from this repositry to the home directory
+3. In crontab, set start_temp.sh to run on every startup and make_run.sh every 5-10 mins or as desired

 # Changelog
 ##
+V2.0 18 Feb 2022
++ Added webpage dashboard

 V1.1 26 Jan 2022
 + Added refresh button